-4) An insurance policy is needed for existing uses, "agreed-to" projects, and some reasonable increment of future West Slope development.
+4) An insurance policy that protects against involuntary curtailment is needed for existing uses and some reasonable increment of future development in the Colorado River system, but it will not cover a new transmountain diversion.

-Part A. Defining "Insurance Policy:"

-The insurance policy should be interpreted as specific to the Basin States' contingency planning process (described below) and will apply to existing uses, "agreed-to" projects, and some additional increment of future development on the West Slope.
+Defining "Insurance Policy": The insurance policy refers to proactive protection against involuntary curtailment of Colorado River water uses in Colorado.
+The seven Colorado River Basin States' contingency planning has the potential to be the model for an insurance policy, and the insurance policy must be inextricably linked to and coordinated with contingency planning.
+Contingency planning is described in more detail below, but it can most simply be described as an operational strategy to minimize or avoid the risk of Lake Powell dropping below the minimum levels required to generate power ("minimum power pool").
+It is therefore protective against the possibility of Compact compliance issues arising.
+The insurance policy will apply to existing uses, "agreed-to" projects, and some additional increment of future development on the West Slope.
 A new TMD will not be included in the insurance policy; it will be considered junior and "self-insured" through backup supplies such as alternative transfer method (ATM) water, Denver Basin Aquifer resources, and other water supplies described in Item 2.